Can We Withhold Relieving Documents if an Employee Refuses to Pay Dues?

 Anawan

 I work in an MNC.
-One of our employees resigned when working at client site.
-As per the deputation agreement signed at the beginning of the assignment, the employee is expected to serve at least 6 months in teh organisation once the assignment ends and if he/she resigns before end of assignment, the employee has to repay the cost of deputation to the organisation.
+One of our employees resigned while working at a client site.
+As per the deputation agreement signed at the beginning of the assignment, the employee is expected to serve at least 6 months in the organization once the assignment ends, and if he/she resigns before the end of the assignment, the employee has to repay the cost of deputation to the organization.

-Can we withhold his relieving document in such situation citing non payment of dues?
+Can we withhold his relieving document in such a situation, citing non-payment of dues?

 tajsateesh

-But there are a few aspects of the case that don't look well thought-out.
+Strictly speaking, you can't.
+However, there are a few aspects of the case that don't seem well thought-out.

-Usually most companies have the NP as 2 or 3 months--while in your case it's 6 months.
-But still the employee served it fully.
-Couldn't the company find this time sufficient enough to plan for KT--to assign someone to take-over the project from this employee, knowing fully well that he will not be available again?
+Usually, most companies have the notice period as 2 or 3 months, while in your case it's 6 months.
+Despite this, the employee served it fully.
+Couldn't the company find this time sufficient to plan for knowledge transfer—to assign someone to take over the project from this employee, knowing full well that he will not be available again?

-Coming to how to handle this situation, I think the best bet would be to cajole/request this employee to complete the pending work--if need be someone from the company-end can speak to his next Employer to assure them that he will be relieved in another week.
-This COULD sound preposterous--but there are companies who do it, to ensure that it results in a Win-Win situation for everyone involved/concerned, including the added bonus (for the company) of the employee leaving with happy memories of his tenure here.
+I think the best approach would be to cajole or request this employee to complete the pending work.
+If necessary, someone from the company could speak to his next employer to assure them that he will be relieved in another week.
+This might sound preposterous, but there are companies that do this to ensure a win-win situation for everyone involved, including the added bonus for the company of the employee leaving with happy memories of his tenure.

-However, IF you want to go the unethical way, any Organization--given their relative higher clout vis-a-vis the employee's--can do whatever they wish to: including, like you mentioned, withholding the relieving documents.
+However, if you want to go the unethical route, any organization—given their relatively higher clout compared to the employee's—can do whatever they wish, including, as you mentioned, withholding the relieving documents.

 TS